Mighty Mouse Hosta in Thrift Store Mini Watering Can

 Overwintering Hostas in Pots

-Hostas are a perennial and need a six-week period of temperatures below 40 degrees for their winter sleep, but when temperatures plummet during the coldest part of the winter, the pots need additional protection from the cold and wet.
+Hostas are perennial plants and need a six-week period of temperatures below 40 degrees for their winter sleep, but when temperatures plummet during the coldest part of the winter, the pots need additional protection from the cold and wet.

 Smaller Hostas in pots